oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/persistent-storage/create-domain-on-pv.md

 Not all the fields in standard Kubernetes `PV` and `PVC` are supported.
 For ths list of supported fields in `persistentVolume` and `persistentVolumeClaim`.
 (TODO: fix the link)
 See [supported fields](https://github.com/oracle/weblogic-kubernetes-operator/blob/{{< latestMinorVersion >}}/documentation/domains/Domain.md#initialize-domain-on-pv).

-If the `PV` and `PVC` already existed your environment, you do not need to specify any `persistentVolume` or `persistentVolumeClaim`  under `intializedDomainOnPV` section.
+If the `PV` and `PVC` already existed in your environment, you do not need to specify any `persistentVolume` or `persistentVolumeClaim`  under `intializedDomainOnPV` section.

 ```